andrewbaxter/lunk/readme.md

 Most web UI frameworks include their own event graph processing tools: Sycamore has signals, Dioxus and others have similar.
 This is a standalone tool, for use without a framework (i.e. with Gloo and other a la carte tools).

-Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although it appears to be decently fast anyway).
+Compared to other tools, this library focuses on ease of use, flexibility, and composition with common language structures rather than on performance (although I think it's decently fast anyway).

 - You can represent a full graph